Varad2804/asic-design-class/README.md

 This is Varad Bharadiya (IMT2021532).
 Course - Physical Design of ASICs (VLS508)

-# Task 1: Compiling the C Code with GCC
+# Task 1: Compiling the C Code with GCC and RISCV

 This part demonstrates how to compile and run a simple C program that calculates the sum of numbers from 1 to N using GCC
 ### Steps: